data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-answer-reasonable-error

-*Solution*.
-The mean squared error penalizes a misclassification differently  depending on how far apart the class labels are (for example, misclassifying a squirrel as a fox would be worse than misclassifying it as a bear).
+*Solution.* The mean squared error penalizes a misclassification differently  depending on how far apart the class labels are (for example, misclassifying a squirrel as a fox would be worse than misclassifying it as a bear).

 [Continue](btn:next)